Signups for the 2012 Brookline Knights season

 In addition to the girdiron warriors,

-there's also the generations of talented cheerleaders.
+there were also the generations of talented cheerleaders.
 Year after year, these

-girls have kept the fans engaged with an assortment of sideline cheers, zany
+energetic ladies kept the fans engaged with an assortment of sideline cheers, zany

 and charm to the Brookline Knights gameday festivities.